Jira Acceptance Criteria – What Are They and How to Create Them

 Sometimes it’s clear when you’ve reached the end of the road.
 Sometimes it’s not.
 It’s also possible to go too far.
-The same is true for Jira issues/work items.
+The same is true for Jira work items.
 If the scope of a piece of work isn’t well-defined, or if the product manager’s expectations aren’t clear, developers might mark an issue as complete only to have it rejected by the product manager.
-Acceptance criteria comprise a list of requirements, specific to the story, that must be met for an issue can be considered complete.
+Acceptance criteria comprise a list of requirements, specific to the story, that must be met for a work item can be considered complete.

 Using Acceptance Criteria on your Jira stories removes ambiguity about the expectations and prompts the developers to think about the feature from the user’s point of view.
 Acceptance Criteria also signal up front what level of testing will need to be done before the feature can be released.